nordic-institute/X-Road/doc/terms_x-road_docs.md

 ### Approved Certification Service Provider

 A Certification Authority approved by the Dataspace Governance Authority to issue certificates used within the Dataspace.

 An Approved Certification Service Provider may provide:

-- Authentication certificates for Participant Agents
+- Authentication certificates for Connectors
 - Sign certificates for Participants
 - Certificate status validation services (OCSP)

 Within X-Road, an Approved Certification Service Provider acts as a Trust Anchor.
 It may be a Root CA or an intermediate CA.

 ### Validation service (OCSP)

 A service that provides real-time validation of the status of digital certificates.
 It confirms whether a certificate is valid, revoked, or expired.

 The service is provided by an Approved Certification Service Provider.